Placer Advanced Robotics & Technology will soon be accepting student applications for the 2019-2020 season:

 Teaching STEM classes to younger students

-Demoing projects / community outreach
+Demoing projects / community outreach at schools, community events, and after school programs

 Others as approved by the PART Board